-Over the last year, 420+ jobs were posted by companies in our region for professionals in this field.
-As a substance abuse counselor, salaries start around $28,500 for entry-level positions.
+Over the last year, 430+ jobs were posted by companies in our region for professionals in this field.
+The median salary for a substance abuse counselor is $40,163 per year.
 (Source: EMSI Career Coach)

 Want to help people with substance abuse and addiction problems?
 This 18 credit certificate program will prepare you for a rewarding career in the varied field of addiction treatment.